stenzek/duckstation/README.md

 ## Features

 DuckStation features a fully-featured frontend built using Qt (pictured), as well as a simplified frontend based on SDL and Dear ImGui.
-An Android version has been started, but is not currently usable.
+An Android version has been started, but is not yet feature complete.

 <p align="center">
   <img src="https://raw.githubusercontent.com/stenzek/duckstation/md-images/main-qt.png" alt="Main Window Screenshot" />